Johnathon-R/dynamicmath/README.md

 ## Description

-This project aims to create a singular numerical type with dynamically alocating memory to reduce storage.
+A singular numerical type with dynamically alocating memory to reduce storage.